Where does the Sun's energy come from?

 Because 2 protons although united by the strong nuclear interaction, cannot coexist because of the exclusion principle of Wolfgang Ernst Pauli (1900 - 1958).
 Thus each proton merges with another proton 20 million times per second thanks to the tunnel effect and separates instantly (10-21 second).

-To make a helium nucleus it merges 2 protons and 2 neutrons.
+To make a helium nucleus it is necessary to fuse 2 protons and 2 neutrons.

 Where do neutrons come from?